 This measurement stance invokes an underlying theoretical contention: that participation itself drives change in other components of democracy.
-We expect participation to be a "leading indicator" of change in authority relations because broad citizen participation exerts pressure towards greater institutionalized democracy, whereas low participation allows authority relations to slide in an authoritarian direction.33 The conviction that empowered citizens will choose institutions embodying democratic authority relations is central to the utilitarian defense of democracy as a superior political system.
+We expect participation to be a "leading indicator" of change in authority relations because broad citizen participation exerts pressure toward greater institutionalized democracy, whereas low participation allows authority relations to slide in an authoritarian direction.33 The conviction that empowered citizens will choose institutions that embody democratic authority relations is central to the utilitarian defense of democracy as a superior political system.
 If true, participation is a key component of democracy not only because it makes democracy more complete at present, but also because it makes it more likely to endure and even progress in the future.

-To test whether electoral participation predicts the future state of authority relations, we estimate a series of Granger-causality equations defined over various time periods and with differing lags (Granger 1969; Freeman 1983).34 In our first cross-sectional time-series analysis, the sample contains 3881 nation-years over the 1950 to 2003 time period, consisting of unbalanced panels from 4 to 54 years for 142 nations.
+To test whether electoral participation predicts the future state of authority relations, we estimate a series of Granger-causality equations defined over various time periods and with differing lags (Granger, 1969; Freeman, 1983).34 In our first cross-sectional time-series analysis, the sample contains 3,881 nation-years from 1950 to 2003, consisting of unbalanced panels from 4 to 54 years for 142 nations.
 We assume a lag of one year and estimate:

-[7] $$Polity{i,t} = \alpha + \rho Polity{i,t-1} + \beta_1 VTS{i,t-1} + \epsilon_i$$
+$$Polity{i,t} = \alpha + \rho Polity{i,t-1} + \beta_1 VTS{i,t-1} + \epsilon_i$$ (7)